botlabs-gg/yagpdb-docs/commands/all-commands.md

 ### Sleep

-Maintenance command, used to test command queueing
+Maintenance command, used to test command queueing.
+Bot Admin Only

 **Usage:**